 Many surgeons now employ the use of electronic laparoscopy, which provides access to the patient as they lie flat in bed.
 However, patients who have certain medical conditions need to be assisted when they have to be inserted into the operating room.
 For example, if a patient has pulmonary hypertension or needs to receive coronary bypass, the surgeon has to put the patient into a seated position, which creates new obstacles for the operating room and often adds time to the surgery.

 By incorporating artificial intelligence to the procedures, surgeons would have the best access, keeping a patient safe and in the operating room.
 If the surgeon noticed the risk for a transfusion error, the artificial intelligence would notify the surgical staff and the surgery could be delayed or even stopped.

 Another example would be for surgeons who perform hysterectomies, which may produce blood loss for the patient.
-When a surgeon was using a manual tool for the surgery, blood would sometimes trickle from the incision and often the patient needed to receive additional blood transfusions.
+If a surgeon is using a manual tool for the surgery or for the Insertion of IV cannula, blood could sometimes trickle from the incision, and often the patient needed to receive additional blood transfusions.

 However, artificial intelligence could identify blood loss or have a method to not draw additional blood.
 These additional blood transfusions can have unwanted consequences to patients.

 Perhaps the most interesting part of artificial intelligence is how much of it has been used in the field of medicine already, often for the greater good of the patient.

 Earlier this year, researchers used artificial intelligence to predict outcomes for patients who had complex medical conditions.
 By using machine learning technology, doctors were able to collect large amounts of data, which would then help them learn how to better treat patients.